enwikipedia-acc/waca/ARCHITECTURE.md

 ### Globals

 Kind-of banned.
 Our configuration system is entirely based in global variables, and we need to fix this.
 If something uses a global variable it becomes extremely hard to test.
+If it's a configuration variable you want to use, grab it from the closest configuration object.
+If it's not in the configuration object, this is a good opportunity to move it there!

 ### Super-globals